Columba: Ireland

 In Ireland, the saint is commonly known as Colmcille.

 Colmcille is one of the three patron saints of Ireland, after Patrick and Brigid of Kildare.

 Colmcille is the patron saint of the city of Derry, where he founded a monastic settlement in c.
 540. The name of the city in Irish is Doire Cholm Cille and is derived from the native oak trees in the area and the city's association with Colmcille.
 The Catholic Church of Saint Colmcille's Long Tower, and the Church of Ireland St Augustine's Church both claim to stand at the spot of this original settlement.
 The Church of Ireland Cathedral, St. Columb's Cathedral, and the largest park in the city, St. Columb's Park, are named in his honour.
 The Catholic Boys' Grammar School, St. Columb's College, has him as Patron and namesake.

-St. Columba's National School in Drumcondra is a girls' school named after the saint.
+St. Columba's National School in Glasnevin is a girls' school named after the saint.

 St. Colmcille's Primary School and St. Colmcille's Community School are two schools in Knocklyon, Dublin, named after him, with the former having an annual day dedicated to the saint on 9 June.

 The town of Swords, County Dublin was reputedly founded by Colmcille in 560 AD.
 St. Colmcille's Boys' National School and St. Colmcille's Girls' National School, both located in the town of Swords, are also named after the Saint as is one of the local gaelic teams, Naomh Colmcille.

 The Columba Press, a religious and spiritual book company based in Dublin, is named after Colmcille.

 Aer Lingus, Ireland's national flag carrier has named one of its Airbus A330 aircraft in commemoration of the saint (reg: EI-DUO).

-As of June 2025, a new Public Holiday in honour of Saint Colmcille/Columba is pending approval fron the Irish Government after having been proposed by Donegal County Council.
+As of June 2025, a new Public Holiday in honour of Saint Colmcille/Columba is pending approval from the Irish Government after having been proposed by Donegal County Council.